 - How to write characters – using visual prompts to pick up key physical attributes and how to describe them.

 - Editing and the rough first draft.
 A fun ‘spot the difference’ look at the first three drafts of a story, encouraging children to go back and look again at what they’ve written.

 These are just a selection of workshops and discussions available.
 I am open to talking about any writing or reading topic you think would particularly benefit your students.
-The sessions work best in a classroom situation (a maximum of 30 children) which gives the students plenty of opportunity to ask questions and can be taylored to fit your timetable.
+The sessions work best in a classroom situation (a maximum of 30 children) which gives the students plenty of opportunity to ask questions and can be tailored to fit your timetable.

 ‘Thank you so much for coming into our school; the students and myself really enjoyed the session you hosted for us.
 It was both interesting and thought provoking.
 I have had several students asking when you are coming back, and several who weren’t even in your session ask when it’s their turn.’

 Z. Wilkinson, Librarian, Ivanhoe College, Ashby

 ‘Our school had a very successful visit from Kate Mallinder as part of our Book Week celebrations.
 Kate enthused the children with her talk of being a writer.
 She shared the joys – and challenges – of being an author and inspired them to create their own stories.
 I would recommend Kate as her love of books and writing was so refreshing.’